zuozhenggh/learning-library/developer-library/apex/forms-to-apex-migration/introduction/introduction.md

 ## About this Workshop

-This workshop walks you though setting up Oracle Forms environment from Marketplace and Converting that into Oracle Apex application.
+This workshop walks you through setting up Oracle Forms environment from Marketplace and Converting that into Oracle Apex application.
 Oracle Apex Application enables you to develop responsive web application at a much faster pace and helps you modernize your applications.

 Estimated Lab Time: 90 minutes